BreckenLusk/Batch-to-Bash/README.md

-# Brecken@Breckens-GitHub-Repo ~ % Batch-to-Bash.sh
+# Batch-to-Bash.sh
-This is a simple tool which will convert your Windows Batch script to a Bash Shell script in a matter of seconds, making it compatible with macOS.
+This is a simple shell script which will do its best to convert your Windows Batch script to a Bash Shell script, allowing you to turn your Windows Batch script into a macOS compatible Bash Shell script with a minimal amount of work.
+At the time being, this script is not capable of completely converting Batch files to Shell scripts on its own, and will only assist developers with the conversion process.